Click here to check out the key highlights of Union Budget 2025!

 |

-The Asset Management Company or AMC offers subscribers the opportunity to invest in a new mutual fund scheme through the New Fund Offer or NFO.
-The mutual fund house offers units of a new mutual fund scheme through the NFO.
+The Asset Management Company or AMC offers investors the opportunity to invest in a newly coming mutual fund scheme through the New Fund Offer.
+The mutual fund house offers units to the investors in return of investment for a new mutual fund scheme through the NFO.

-AMCs generally launch NFOs at Rs 10 per unit of the new mutual fund scheme.
-The NFOs are open for subscription only for a specified time where investors can subscribe to units of the new mutual fund scheme at the offer price of Rs 10.
-However, investors can purchase units of the NFO even after the NFO period at a price that is usually higher than the offer price.
+AMC’s generally launch NFOs at Rs 10 per unit of the new mutual fund scheme.
+The NFOs are open for subscription only for a specified time where investors can subscribe to units of the new mutual fund scheme at the offer price of NAV 10.
+However, investors can purchase units of the NFO even after the NFO period at a price that is usually higher / lesser than the offer price according to market conditions.

 What are the different types of NFOs?